 - Please select what type(s) of projects this proposal is intended to support: - CE Classes CE Creative Work - CE Research Other CE Project - What is the title of the project or the name and quarter(s) of the course(s)? - Does this project/class address one of the DU Grand Challenges issue areas?
-Check all that apply. - Improving daily living - o Increasing economic opportunity - Enhancing deliberation and action for the public good - If you know the names of the community partner(s) with whom you will be working, please list them. - Narrative Questions: Respond to the following questions - Project Summary.
+Check all that apply. - Improving daily living - Increasing economic opportunity - Enhancing deliberation and action for the public good - o My project does not address any of these issue areas - If you know the names of the community partner(s) with whom you will be working, please list them. - Narrative Questions: Respond to the following questions - Project Summary.
 Please provide a brief summary of the project for a general audience.
 This summary will be posted on the CCESL website if your project is funded.
 Up to 1900 characters (approximately 250 words). - Professional impact.
 Describe the potential impact on your professional development.
 Up to 1200 characters (approximately 150 words). - Student impact.
 Describe the potential impact on student learning (this might be direct or indirect, depending on the type of funding requested).
-Up to 1200 characters (approximately 150 words). - Institutional impact (for Institutional Capacity-Building funding only).
+Up to 1200 characters (approximately 150 words).

+- Institutional impact (for Institutional Capacity-Building funding only).
 Describe the potential institutional impact.
-Up to 1200 characters (approximately 150 words). - Community impact.
+Up to 1200 characters (approximately 150 words).

+- Community impact.
 Describe the potential impact on community partner(s), including information on the specific community partner(s).
 Note: some Course Development or Institutional Capacity-Building proposals might not yet have an identified partner; this should be explained.
-Up to 1200 characters (approximately 150 words). - Keywords: List 3 keywords/phrases for the project: - Preferred Start Date: - Preferred End Date: - Funding Type(s) requested: - Class Projects - Professional Development - Course Development
+Up to 1200 characters (approximately 150 words).

+- Keywords: List 3 keywords/phrases for the project:

+- Preferred Start Date:

+- Preferred End Date:

+- Funding Type(s) requested (select all that apply):

+- Class Projects

+- Professional Development

-- Institutional Capacity Building - Student Assistant(s)
+- Institutional Capacity Building

+- Student Assistant(s)